linde641/Trading/README.md

 7/13/16:
 Built and added the MarketData app this week.
 This app just gets level2 data and saves it to files.
 Requires a new subscription to the Nasdaq Level2 data.
 This app also has exec run as a separate thread so that main can take input commands and close the app gracefully.
 Should add this functionality to the Partially automated app as well.

+10/08/16:
+Added TradeData class and moved watchlist import there.
+Also added watchlist export function which overwrites the whole file with up to date data.
+Need to probably have a separate file where I write all orders, particularly open orders.
+Then I’ll read in the open orders at startup (and know the permIDs) so I know what the orderStatus calls are referring to at startup.
+-Should use an actual timer to run the exec algorithm rather than spinning in that while loop sucking the processor